-Volatility clustering: The recurrence of exploring and exploiting phases gives rise to price volatility clusters.
-In exploring phases, dealers attract an informative and unbalanced order flow from traders, whereas in exploiting phases, dealers make profits from intermediating a relatively balanced order flow.
+from intermediating a relatively balanced order flow.
 In exploring phases, quotes react more sharply to the trading volume.
 Thus, quotes' volatility is higher in exploring than in exploiting phases.
-The volatility clustering effect is apparent in the right panel of Figure 3.
+The volatility clustering effect is apparent in the Panel A of Fig. 3.
 The alternation of these phases endogenously generates price volatility regime shifts, a pattern that has been extensively documented in the asset-pricing literature.
-Price sensitivity to the order flow in exploiting and exploring phases is illustrated in Figure 4, which shows how the market measure reacts to the trading volume in an exploiting phase (panel (a)) and in an exploring phase (panel (b)).
-Interestingly, volatility regime shifts are anticipated by precise patterns in the order flow and evolution of dealers' inventory.
+Price sensitivity to the order flow in exploiting and exploring phases is illustrated in Fig. 4, which shows how the market measure reacts to the trading volume in an exploiting phase (panel A) and in an exploring phase (panel B).
+Volatility regime shifts are anticipated by precise patterns in the order flow and evolution of dealers' inventory.
 A shift from low to high price volatility tends to be preceded by consistent imbalances in the traders' order flow and significant changes in dealers' inventory.
 The transition from high to low volatility phases follows the fading of traders' order imbalance and a stabilization of dealers' inventory.
-Note that in a BFE, the volatility regime shift is completely endogenous and occurs in the absence of news.
-Furthermore, note that the total length of the trading history affects neither the quotes' volatility during an exploiting phase nor the frequency of these phases.
-This is very different from the canonical equilibrium, which predicts that in the absence of news, price volatility is bound to fade away (See panel (a) of Figure 3).
+In a BFE, the volatility regime shift is completely endogenous and occurs in the absence of news.
+Furthermore, the total length of the trading history affects neither the quotes' volatility during an exploiting phase nor the frequency of these phases.
+This is very different from the canonical equilibrium, which predicts that, in the absence of news, price volatility is bound to fade away (See panel A of Fig. 3).